The BBC Worldwide Board is responsible for ensuring that the

 Chief Executive, which is set out in writing and has been adopted

-BBC Worldwide website.
-The Chairman's principal role is to lead
+website.
+The Chairman's principal role is to lead the Board

-the Board and to ensure that it works effectively and through its
+and to ensure that it works effectively and through its various

-various committees.
-The Chairman is also responsible for setting
+The Chairman is also responsible for setting the Board agenda

-the Board agenda and promoting a culture of healthy debate and
+and promoting a culture of healthy debate and challenge.
+For 11

-the Director-General of the BBC.
-The terms of the employment
+as the Chairman of the BBC Worldwide Board.
+The terms of the

-contracts for the Chief Executive and Chief Financial Officer are
+employment contracts for the Chief Executive and Chief Financial

 The independent Non-executive Directors serve initially for a